ellysh/video-game-bots/InGameBots/protection.md

 	return TRUE;
 }
 ```
 This function always generates a breakpoint exception.
 If the application is debugged, this exception is handled by a debugger.
 This means that we will not fall to the `__except` block.
 If there is no debugger, our application catches the exception and makes conclusion that there is no debugger.
+This approach detects correctly both OllyDbg and WinDbg debuggers.
 The `DebugBreak` function has an alternative variant with [`DebugBreakProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms679298%28v=vs.85%29.aspx) name, which allows you to check another process.

 TODO: Make a table with anti-debugging approach names and user/kernel debugger mode detection.